Macro Aftermath Active

 AI Overview

-PARAGRAPH 1 --- What happened: The Iran war, ongoing since February, is exerting significant economic pressure globally.
-The UK faces a £35bn economic hit and recession risk this year, according to the National Institute of Economic and Social Research.
-Emerging markets are experiencing rising inflation and fiscal strains, while the world has lost over $50bn worth of oil production.
-The IMF warns of a global recession if tensions escalate further.
+What happened: The Iran war, ongoing for over five months, has significantly impacted global economies.
+The UK faces a £35bn economic hit and recession risk due to the conflict, according to the National Institute of Economic and Social Research.
+Emerging markets are experiencing rising inflation, fiscal strains, and trade disruptions.
+Over $50 billion worth of oil has not been produced since the war began, with the International Monetary Fund warning of a global recession and spiraling inflation.
+Americans are feeling the pinch, with the war's duration and uncertainty causing concern.

 Timeline